 Note: All abstract proposals go through a blind selection process and personal identifiers will be removed from submission when being reviewed.

 Background, Objectives, Methods, Results/Outcomes/Improvements, Significance/Implications/Relevance.
-(There are five sections; each section is limited to 1,000 characters total, including spaces) Note: No charts, tables, or graphs will be accepted with the submission.
+(There are five sections to this criterion) Note: No charts, tables, or graphs are accepted with submissions.(required)

 Background: clearly articulated context for project or research study, including relevant literature